 A survey of the study of humans through exploring human experiences cross-culturally and through time.
 Topics include: similarities and differences in people's thoughts, interactions, and communicative practices within more-than-human communities.
-Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.

 ANTH 201.
 Introduction to Archaeology and Physical Anthropology.
 3 Hours.